renatarsilva/travel/README.md

-# Travel
+# Travel With Maki

 ## Description

+Welcome to Travel with Maki, your go-to travel guide for exploring the world!

 ## Functionalities

-- Watch anime with high performance
-- Community platform, perfect for analyzing and discussing content
-- Stylish and responsive interface built with CSS and React components
+- Travel Platform
+- Purchase Travel Packages
+- Travel Guide

 ---